An $L_\infty$ algebra structure on polyvector fields: A proof of the Main Theorem

 \subsubsection{Configuration spaces}

-The main problem in proving Theorem 3.2.1 is that the de Rham derivative of the modified angle function is {\it not} a smooth differential form on the compactified space $\overline{C}_{2,0}$.
-As a corollary, we can not apply the Stokes' formula in the same way as in [K97].
-There are two ways to overcome this problem.
+To prove Theorem \ref{mtheorembis}, we would like to apply the well-known argument with Stokes' formula for manifolds with corners, see e.g. [K97, Sect.
+6.4].
+The main trouble, which makes it impossible to apply this argument straightforwardly, is that the de Rham derivative of the modified angle function is {\it not} a smooth differential form on the compactified space $\overline{C}_{2,0}$.
+There could be (at least) two different ways to overcome this problem.
 The first one is to subdivide the configuration spaces $\overline{C}_{n,m}$ such that the wedge-product of the angle 1-forms would be a smooth differential form on the subdivision.
-In particular, it is clear how to subdivide $\overline{C}_{2,0}$: the subdivision is shown in Figure 7.
-This way is, however, not acceptable, because the subdivided spaces are not manifold with corners anymore, and we can not apply the Stokes' formula as well. \sevafigc{fig4.eps}{70mm}{0}{A possible subdivision $\overline{C}_{2,0}$ (which is not a manifold with corners)}
+In particular, it is clear how to subdivide $\overline{C}_{2,0}$: the subdivision is shown in Figure \ref{figure7}.
+This approach, however, wouldn't work, because the subdivided spaces are not manifold with corners anymore, and one can not apply the Stokes formula for them. \sevafigc{fig4.eps}{70mm}{0}{A possible subdivision $\overline{C}_{2,0}$ (which is not a manifold with corners) }

-The second way is to define different configuration spaces, cutting off the area when $z_1\le z_2$ (see Figure 6) if one have an edge from $z_1$ to $z_2$.
-The only problem with this solution is that the configuration space will depend on the graph $\Gamma$, for each $\Gamma$ we have its own configuration space.
-This solution works, as we will see in the rest of this Section.
+The second way is to define another configuration spaces, cutting the area $z_1\le z_2$ off if there is an edge from $z_1$ to $z_2$ (see Figure \ref{figure6}) .
+This solution would complicate the constructions, as {\it the configuration spaces would depend on a graph $\Gamma$}, that is, for each $\Gamma$ we would have its own configuration space.
+However, we will show in the rest of the paper that this solution works.

-Let $\Gamma$ be an admissible graph with $n$ vertices of the first type and $m$ vertices of the second type.
-Recall that this means, in particular, that all vertices of the first type are ordered and labeled as $\{1,2,\dots,n\}$, and all vertices of the second type are ordered and labeled as $\{\overline{1},\overline{2},\dots,\overline{m}\}$.
+Let $\Gamma$ be an normalized Kontsevich admissible graph with $n$ vertices of the first type and $m$ vertices of the second type.
+Recall that all vertices of $\Gamma$ of the first type are labeled as $\{1,2,\dots,n\}$, and all vertices of the second type are ordered and labeled as $\{\overline{1},\overline{2},\dots,\overline{m}\}$.
+Recall also that \eqref{k3.1.1} is assumed.
 Define the configuration space $C_{n,m,\Gamma}$ as follows: